Alpha (Asia album)

-Alpha is the second studio album by British rock supergroup Asia, released on 26 July 1983 in the United States and on 12 August 1983 in the United Kingdom by Geffen Records.
+Alpha is the second studio album by British rock supergroup Asia, released on 12 August 1983 by Geffen Records.
 It was recorded at Le Studio in Morin-Heights, Quebec, and Manta Sound in Toronto from February to May 1983.
 Alpha adopted a notably more polished sound with radio-friendly elements and less emphasis on progressive rock sections.
 Like its multi-platinum predecessor, the album was produced by Mike Stone.
 It was also the last album to feature the band's original line-up for twenty-five years until Phoenix, which was released in 2008.

 The cover artwork was designed by Roger Dean, known for his work with Yes, of which Howe and keyboard player Geoff Downes had previously been members.

 Production

 After Asia wrapped up their world tour for the debut album, they opted to move to Le Studio to record the followup.
-Inner band conflict ensued, particularly between John Wetton and Steve Howe over who was more responsible for the band's initial success.
+Intra-band conflict ensued, particularly between John Wetton and Steve Howe over who was more responsible for the band's initial success.
 Howe recalled in All My Yesterdays, his 2021 autobiography, that in hindsight the sessions were too rushed; Geffen was eager to capitalise on the group's success and wanted to get a second album out as soon as it could.
 The band and the music would have, in Howe's opinion, benefited from taking a more deliberate approach.
 The band's mood was also complicated by the cabin fever that resulted in being in an isolated area of Quebec over the winter.

 Record label executives requested Wetton and Downes write all the songs, since the hit singles from the band's first album had been their compositions.
 Howe thus had very little to do in terms of writing.
 His only song credit, "Lying to Yourself", was released as a B-side.
 It had originally been "Barren Land", a song about the mistreatment of Native Americans, but John Kalodner persuaded Howe to change it out of fears it would be "too controversial".

 The song "Don't Cry" was written and added at the last minute, as the band felt the album lacked a strong opener.
 Howe recalls that as it became complete and the band listened to it, they were disappointed by how commercial it sounded.
 Due to the tensions within the group, producer Mike Stone was put in charge of mixing the album, where technical glitches delayed its release by several months.
 The band was unhappy with his final mix, with Howe describing it as a "wall of sound".
 They demanded a remix, which was done but did not alleviate their concerns much.
 There was no time for further remixes as the album's release date had been set for early August 1983 and concert dates had been scheduled.

 A music video was shot for "Don't Cry", reportedly costing over $100,000 to film due to the elaborate set designs involved in it.